vreff/zk-bench/sp1/quantumCircuit/README.md

 Both proofs are Groth16 SNARKs over SP1 zkVM execution traces — the quantum circuit simulations ran inside a zero-knowledge virtual machine, and the validity of the circuits can be verified in seconds without re-executing them.

+Anyone who trusts the quantum simulator in [`../vendor/19196956/lib/src/sim.rs`](../vendor/19196956/lib/src/sim.rs) can be convinced that the prover possesses quantum circuits meeting the claimed qubit and gate counts for secp256k1 point addition.

 ## Prerequisites

 - **Docker** — the build runs inside `ghcr.io/succinctlabs/sp1:v6.0.2` for reproducibility